marcinzh/skutek/MANUAL.md

 ```
 ## Parallellism

-By parallellism in Skutek, we mean optional ability of an *Effect* have to behave differently, when composed using `*!`, from when composed using `flatMap`.
+By parallellism in Skutek, we mean optional ability of an *Effect* to behave differently, when composed using `*!`, from when composed using `flatMap`.

 ```scala
 // assuming: